storacha/RFC/rfc/ipni-w3c.md

 The latest `head` CID of the advert list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or sent via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
 You can update or remove multiple adverts by specifying the same `ContextID`.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.
 The ContextID also serves as a key that refers metadata, and is used to update or delete that metadata.
-Updating metadata changes the metadata returned by IPNI lookups for all CIDs that were advertised with that context ID.
+Updating metadata changes the metadata returned by IPNI lookups for all multihashes that were advertised with that context ID.

 A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(HTTP headers? bitswap?)_.

 Regardless, it is a field we can use to include the location of the claims bucket.
 The provider has to sign the IPNI advert with the peerID key that should be used to secure the libp2p connection when retrieving the block.

+**Reader-Privacy**: IPNI provides optional reader privacy that prevents observers, including IPNI, from knowing what multihashes clients are querying and what provider information and metadata they lookup.
+This privacy is available to all clients querying IPNI, that implement the client side of the privacy protocol.

 ### How web3.storage integrates IPNI today